Cisco Nexus Dashboard Fabric Controller (NDFC) Deployment Guide

 Note: There is a special configuration required for performing Image management on switches mgmt0 using the Nexus Dashboard Data interface.

-4. If switches are not added into the NDFC, then perform Step-3a but if switches are added/already discovered and present in the fabric then perform Step-3b
+4. If switches have not already been added into NDFC, perform Step 3a; if switches are added/already discovered and present in the fabric, perform Step 3b.

 3a.
 Enable NDFC server settings.
 On the NDFC Web UI, choose LAN > Settings > Server Settings > Discovery tab.
 Enable the setting as shown in the following image.